rdguez-mariano/imas_analytics/README.md

 ## Acknowledgments

-* These functions were also conceived by:
+* Some of these functions were also conceived with:
   * Julie Delon
   * Jean-Michel Morel
   * Rafael Grompone von Gioi